 - An Existing Worker is a current Employee in the Building and Construction Industry who has a one month or more employment relationship with their Employer.
 The working relationship can be built up through full-time, part-time or casual employment or engagement as a contract worker.

-An Unemployed Eligible Worker is a person who has been unemployed for a period of not greater than 4 years that would otherwise meet the requirements of an eligible worker.
+- An Unemployed Eligible Worker is a person who has been unemployed for a period of not greater than 4 years that would otherwise meet the requirements of an eligible worker.

 - A Career Seeker is an individual with significant previous experience, skills and knowledge within the Building and Construction industry, but is not an Existing Worker.